SharmaRahul111/brainfuck/README.md

 - give helpful errors
 - clean up the code
 - add helpful comments
+- try to use Make or CMake or something
+- release binaries

 ## Other Goals
 - Brainfuck interpreter in C